-Today I have no doubt about the security of my image and video files, and that is something that every photography business owner needs.
+Today I have no doubt about the security of my image and video files (thanks to Backblaze), and that is something that every photography business owner needs.

 What’s your current solution, and if you don’t have one, how do you plan to remedy the situation?

 Get our email newsletter to stay up-to-date with our latest posts.
 It’s easy to read and is mailed once in 2 weeks.

 The easiest way to support Beyond Photo Tips is by using our affiliate links when you buy anything at all.
 It will never cost you anything extra, and we get a small commission from it, which helps us a LOT!
 Links below.

 Some of the links to products on this website are affiliate links, and we only ever link out to gear that we recommend.

 Photo Credit: Photo by Markus Spiske temporausch.com from Pexels

 Published: August 12, 2018 | Last Updated: November 8, 2021